Professor & Chair

 My research is highly collaborative and involves some outstanding colleagues including Oswald Schmitz (Yale University), Barney Luttbeg (Oklahoma State University), Matthew Bracken (Northeastern University), Steve Vollmer (Northeastern University), Lee Smee (Texas A&M), Jeremy Long (San Diego State University) and Osamu Kishida (Hokkaido University).

-Selected Publications – reprints provided upon request (email@example.com)
+Publications (*corresponding author; †graduate student author; §postdoctoral author – reprints provided upon request (firstname.lastname@example.org)

 Kishida, O., G.C.
 Trussell, A. Mougi, K. Nishimura.
 2010.
 Evolutionary ecology of inducible morphological plasticity in predator-prey interaction: toward the practical links with population ecology.
 Population Ecology 52: 37-46.